Because the Music Matters Too!

 If you own a Goldwing GL1800 and need help with your audio system, you have come to the right place.
-Learn how to improve the sound of your system, or get a broken system up and running again.

 I love music, but frankly, I rarely even turned on the stereo for the first few years that I owned my 2002 GL1800.
 The stock Goldwing stereo is so bad that I simply couldn’t enjoy the music.
 I would rather have silence.
 I didn’t want to do an external amp.
 Storage is already at the premium on a motorcycle, and I use every square inch of it on a trip.
 And my CB and tools are in the rear cubby hole.
 All the options out there would have had an affect on the primary purpose of my bike, which is TOURING!
 This is not to mention that an external amp would not solve the distortion problem.
 The amp would just make the audio and the distortion louder.